Paula Finlay Head of Pensions, Davy Private Clients

 You may have heard that diversifying your pension investments and having multiple advisers is good practice, but the reality is that most people simply don't have time to properly manage multiple pension investments.
 It's important to take all your pension funds into account when reviewing your plans.
 It's important to take all your pension funds into account when reviewing your plans.
 You might even have built up several different funds into the same asset mix, giving you and unintended and risky concentration in one asset class.

-While the Irish State may indeed provide a pension, the maximum personal rate for a single person aged 66 or over is €265.30 per week, which equates to approximately €13,000 per year.
-To make matters worse, if you were born after 1st January 1961, your State pension will not start until you are 68 years old.
-Sobering stuff for anyone whose retirement years are dependent on this as an income stream.
+While the Irish State may indeed provide a pension, the maximum personal rate for a single person aged 66 or over is €277.30 per week, which equates to approximately €14,419.60 per year.

 Don't underestimate how much money you will need in retirement.
 This will vary from individual to individual, and will depend on factors including long-term debt, perhaps helping a child or children to buy a house, or simply higher lifestyle spending requirements.